-Looking for a beautiful tangible printed wedding album that will hold all your treasured memories and have pride of place in your home?
 Well, wedding albums have definitely moved on since the days of the ringbound album with the clear plastic sheet you’d lift to stick your 4 X 6s into (totes showing my age now)!
 The options I offer for wedding albums and books are sleek, timeless but modern, and designed with minimalism in mind.

 1. You make some initial album choices

 The process begins when you view my album samples!
-If you can’t make it, you can still get a good feel for the albums by viewing my detailed guide which you’ll receive online.
-If you come to a consultation, you’ll receive the guide to remind you what you saw!
+If you can’t make it to my studio, you can still get a good feel for the albums by viewing my detailed guide which you’ll receive online.

 Other requests can be accommodated even if you don’t see the options presented, but I do try to keep things as simple as possible.